ax-llm/ax/README.md

-# LLMClient - A framework for building with LLMs
+# LLMClient - A new way to build LLM powered workflows.

+JS/TS library based on the Stanford DSP paper.
+Create and compose efficient prompts using prompt signatures.
+Reasoning + Function Calling, RAG and more.

 🌵 🦙 🔥 ❤️ 🖖🏼